 Ahead of his time, the first paintings of the sea that Homer exhibited in New York were panned by the critics.
 Writer and critic Henry James wrote that Homer's paintings were, “almost barbarously simple” with “no imagination.”
 Although James did add that “there is something one likes about him.”
 Homer's use of diffuse light and stark narrative was a sharp contrast to the emotional, bucolic work that was popular in the 1870s.

 Keith Haring's original, signed works are coveted by museums and collectors, and are becoming increasingly difficult to find.
-Keith Haring posing with his Crack is Wack mural in 1986.
-The Mural at Grace House Keith Haring's generous spirit and his desire to share his art and promote art education for young students, led to his [...]
+Keith Harring Crack is Wack Mural, 1986 Photo: Stan Wiechers CC BY-SA 4.0 The Mural at Grace House Keith Haring's generous spirit and his desire to share his art and promote art education for young students, led [...]

 Considering all the turmoil that Marc Chagall witnessed and experienced throughout his lifetime, it's remarkable to see the optimism, playfulness and joy in his art.
 Chagall was born in 1887, in Liozna, which was part of the Russian Empire.
 He was the oldest of nine children in an Orthodox Jewish family at a time when Jewish children were not allowed to attend regular schools or universities.

-Chuck Close at last week's opening of the Pace Gallery in Chelsea The Who performed at last week's grand opening of giant new Chelsea headquarters of the Pace Gallery.
+Chuck Close, May 1, 2009.
+Author: Sotolux Creative Commons Attribution 3.0 The Who performed at last week's grand opening of giant new Chelsea headquarters of the Pace Gallery.
 They were chosen for their ability to remain relevant and strong, like the gallery and the art it exhibits, for decades.
-The new building on West [...]
+The new building on West 25th [...]

 What is most interesting about Nichols' work is the way he himself executed and perceived it.
 Nichols was born on a farm in David City, Nebraska in 1904.
 He did chores, walked two miles to school and, eventually left the rural environment for Chicago to pursue a career in art.
 He became a very successful illustrator, who was able to create both sophisticated graphics and comforting landscapes.